snnehir/Network-Security-Homeworks/README.md

-# CENG474-Hw
-This repository includes assignments given in CENG474 Communication and Network Security course.
+This repository will self-destruct in a week if I feel stupid.